 While short term escalation risks are worrisome, concerns over China’s hypersonic weapons could re-energize interest in arms control and make it possible to reduce global stockpiles of destabilizing and unethical weapons over the longer term.
 Until then, world leaders and NGOs must pursue good-faith efforts to engage China in strategic dialogue that builds trust and reduces risks while demonstrating to Beijing the mutual benefits of participation in arms control.

-Chris Gowe is a research intern at APLN and a recent graduate of American University.
+Chris Gowe is a former research intern at APLN and a recent graduate of American University.
 His research interests include Korean Peninsula issues and Northeast Asian security.